DiegoAlejandroVera/GetThatJob-API/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Set up devise-jwt

+devise-jwt will handle token dispatch and authentication, which doesn’t come with devise out of the box.

+JWTs need to be created with a secret key that is private.
+It shouldn’t be revealed to the public.
+When we receive a JWT from the client, we can verify it with that secret key stored on the server.

+We can generate a secret by typing the following in the terminal:

+    $ bundle exec rails secret

+We will then add it to the encrypted credentials file so it won’t be exposed:

+# VSCode

+    $ EDITOR='code --wait' rails credentials:edit

+Then we add a new key: value in the encrypted .yml file.

+    #Other secrets...

+    #Used as the base secret for Devise-JWT

+    $ devise_jwt_secret_key: (copy and paste the generated secret here)

+TODO:

-* Ruby version
+- Ruby version

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...